nashville-software-school/bangazon-inc/orientation/ORIENTATION_HELLO_BANGAZON.md

 #C Sharp Tour (Creating and modifying a simple application)

 ##You will learn the basics of the C# language.
-For more detail visit https://docs.microsoft.com/en-us/dotnet/articles/csharp/tour-of-csharp/index
+For more detail visit https://docs.microsoft.com/en-us/dotnet/articles/csharp/tour-of-csharp/index or https://www.microsoft.com/net/tutorials/csharp/getting-started

 Let' start by building a simple application.
 We will look at the program structure.

 1. Create a new folder called "HelloBangazon"
 2. In the integrated terminal, cd to the directory
 3. Run the command to create a new command line app: dotnet new